 Asbestos: an unseen, silent killer

 Anyone exposed to asbestos risks inhaling or swallowing potentially deadly asbestos fibers.
-This exposure can be direct, or it can be indirect, through contact with an exposed person’s hair, body or clothing.
-Asbestos fibers, which are not visible to the naked eye, become imbedded in the linings of the lungs, heart, or other internal organs, and may cause healthy cells to mutate into cancer cells.
+This exposure can be direct, or it can be indirect, through contact with an exposed person’s hair, body, or clothing.
+Asbestos fibers, which are not visible to the naked eye, become embedded in the linings of the lungs, heart, or other internal organs, and may cause healthy cells to mutate into cancer cells.
 Regardless of whether it is swallowed or inhaled, asbestos migrates throughout the body.
 It may take 20, 30, or more years for any effects of asbestos exposure to appear.

 Workers exposed to asbestos on the job and regular talcum powder users have successfully sued the companies that manufactured the asbestos-tainted products that caused their cancers.
 An experienced personal injury attorney with expertise in handling mesothelioma and other asbestos-related cancers can guide you through the process of seeking compensation from those responsible for your exposure to asbestos.
 At Slater & Zurz, we have decades of experience handling personal injury and product liability cases involving mesothelioma and other cancers.